marcushuangzhaoyi/2048FlipVersion/README.md

 Press R to rotate the board clockwise, Press A to flip the board anticlockwise.
 You can also save the board in the same directory by pressing S

-# example of doing the rotation
+# example of doing the rotation/flip

+This is the original picture: